Who Writes for Realfoodtraveler?

 Viv Chapleo and Jill Hoetling, co-founders of the online adventure travel magazine for women, WAVEJourney.com — Women’s Adventures, Vacations & Experiences ~ Your Journey Starts Here!
 WAVEJourney is an online resource for women’s travel and WAVEJourney travel divas, Viv and Jill, scour the world in search of women-friendly businesses, services and products.

-Julie Pegg has been writing about food and wine for 15 years.
+Julie Pegg has been writing about food, wine, and spirits for 15 years.
 She was a product consultant for 14 of her 24 years working for the British Columbia Liquor Board in Vancouver.
 She still keeps her hand in (and elbow firmly bent) at Dundarave Wine Cellars in West Vancouver, British Columbia.
 Julie is also a keen amateur cook who loves culinary travel.
 Farmers’ markets and wine shops are always her first stop.
-Julie is RFT’s Wine Editor, Canada.
+Julie is RFT’s Wine & Spirits Editor, Canada.

 Natalie MacLean is an independent journalist and author of the bestseller Red, White and Drunk All Over.
 More than 115,000 wine and food lovers subscribe to her free monthly e-newsletter.
 For Google searches on popular terms like “food and wine matching” and “wine newsletter,” Natalie’s site is a go-to resource for food and wine lovers.
 Nat was named the World’s Best Drink Writer at the World Food Media Awards in Australia.
 She is the only person to have won both the M.F.K.
 Fisher Distinguished Writing Award from the James Beard Foundation and the M.F.K.
 Fisher Award for Excellence in Culinary Writing from Les Dames d’Escoffier International: www.nataliemaclean.com/bio.